nyobel/HIV-Indicators-Kenya/readme.md

 > **Reduce the effort required to understand the data.**

 Each page was intentionally designed to communicate its key message through carefully selected visuals and embedded insights, allowing users to interpret the dashboard with minimal explanation.

----

-## 📬 Feedback

-Feedback, suggestions, and discussions are always welcome.

-If you have ideas on improving the dashboard, visualization choices, or insight delivery, feel free to open an issue or connect with me.